otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    this section):
    * secret key `i` (57 bytes).
    * public key `I`.
 1. Generate a 4-byte instance tag to use as the sender's instance tag.
+Only generate it, if it hasn't been generated for the OTRv4 specification.
+If it has, use that one instead.
+If it hasn't, generate it, and use it for the OTRv4 specification as well.
 Additional messages in this conversation will continue to use this tag as the sender's instance tag.
 Also, this tag is used to filter future received messages.
 Messages intended for this instance of the client will have this number as the receiver's instance tag.
 1. Add the Client Profile previously generated.

 To verify a DAKE-1 message: